College:College of Sciences

-After graduation, Daye plans on pursuing a tenure-earning faculty position to make a difference in the amount of Black faculty representation found at universities.
+In the future, Daye plans on pursuing a tenure-earning faculty position to make a difference in the amount of Black faculty representation found at universities.
 “The idea of being a professor for me was not one that I knew existed because it was not one that was available to me in the makeup of my faculty.
 I want to change that by not only being a representative, but by assisting others into the academy as well,” she says.

-While at UCF, Daye has received the Strategies for Success Outstanding Faculty Member Award, a student nominated award given by the First Year Advising and Exploration office for outstanding work in teaching Strategies for Success (SLS 1501).
-She has also received the UCF Alumni Fellows Scholarship and the SGA Graduate Student Achievers Scholarship.
+While at UCF, Daye received the Strategies for Success Outstanding Faculty Member Award, a student nominated award given by the First Year Advising and Exploration office for outstanding work in teaching Strategies for Success (SLS 1501).
+She also received the UCF Alumni Fellows Scholarship and the SGA Graduate Student Achievers Scholarship.
 With these recognitions, Daye is also a graduate of the Leadership Enhancement Program, a member of the Phi Kappa Phi Honor Society and the Golden Key International Honour Society.

 - Accepted in the Mid-South Sociological Association Inc. Annual Conference Fall 2020

 - Member of UCF Black Faculty and Staff Association

 - Strategies for Success Outstanding Faculty Member award